AndreasHeine/opcua-sub-to-websocket/README.md

 # opcua-sub-to-websocket
 ### OPC UA Server -> OPC UA Client / Websocket Server -> Websocket Client

-You can use this to Push Data from a OPC UA Subscription over a Websocket to the Browser/Websocket-Client
+You can use this to push data from a "OPC UA Subscription" over a websocket to the browser/websocket-client

-The OPC UA Subscription Gateway "async_client.py" can support multiple Websocket-Clients and pushes all received Subscription notifications to all Websocket-Clients.
+The "OPC UA Subscription Gateway" can support multiple websocket-clients and pushes all received subscription-notifications to all websocket-clients.

-Provided is a Sample OPC UA Server which generates random Events and Datachanges
+Provided is a sample "OPC UA Server" which generates random events and datachanges!
 The timing can be ajusted in opcua_server.py:
 ```
 async def random_updater(random_node):